1/ Christopher Allison / U.S. Army // Wikimedia Commons

 Record-high unemployment and allegations of corruption are two of the major issues at play in the South African election in 2019, set for May 8.
-The African National Congress (ANC), which currently holds power and the party of Nelson Mandela, recently suffered a loss when former President Jacob Zuma resigned in February 2018.
+The African National Congress (ANC), which currently holds power (and has since 1994) and the party of Nelson Mandela, recently suffered a loss when former President Jacob Zuma resigned in February 2018.
 Recent polls suggest the ANC could garner 60% of votes, but they face opposition from parties who made strides in 2016 local elections.

 9/ Wojsyl // Wikimedia Commons